Hattiesburg Clinic Offers Texting

-Hattiesburg Clinic is now offering text messaging for appointment and health maintenance reminders.
+Hattiesburg Clinic offers text messaging for appointment and health maintenance reminders.

 Rather than receiving phone calls, patients can now get text messages sent directly to their mobile phones.
 These messages will include the provider, date, time and location of the scheduled appointment and will be sent two days in advance to the patient.